Drawbar (haulage): Drawbar eye

-A drawbar eye, also called tow eye, is a mechanical part to connect an independent trailer/dolly via a drawbar coupling to a tractor. the eye is connected to the front end of a drawbar with bolt, flange-mounting or welding.
-Most made from high tension material to bear heavy loads while being pulled by the tractor.
+A drawbar eye, also called tow eye, is a mechanical part to connect an independent trailer/dolly via a drawbar coupling to a tractor.
+They are made from high tensile material to bear heavy loads while being pulled by the tractor.
 The eye is made in the shape of an "i" with a hole at top which is locked in the drawbar coupling and the lower part is mounted to the drawbar making it an essential connector between the drawbar and drawbar coupling.
 The drawbar eye is used in many heavy transport operations around the world.
 It is mostly used for agriculture equipment, construction equipment, road trains, dolly trailers, full trailer and hydraulic modular trailers.

 Rail

-Two or more passenger or freight cars may be attached by means of a drawbar.
-At both extremes there is a regular coupler such as the North American Janney coupler or the Russian SA3 coupler.
-This drawbar eliminates slack action.
+Two or more passenger or freight cars may be attached by means of a drawbar rather than a coupler.
+At each end of the permanently coupled vehicles there is a regular coupler, such as the North American Janney coupler or the Russian SA3 coupler.
+The use of a drawbar eliminates slack action.